bredelings/BAli-Phy/PLAN.md

 The reverse pipeline should run in the opposite order, without routing through `expression_ref`:

-1. untranslate runtime register references back to runtime names where the register is known as a global identifier;
+1. `Runtime::untranslate_vars(...)`: untranslate runtime register references
+   back to runtime names where the register is known as a global identifier;
 2. `Runtime::trim_unnormalize(...)`;
 3. `runtime_deindexify(...)`, converting de Bruijn indexed `Runtime::Exp` back